 This area isn’t visible to your website visitors.
 Only logged-in users who have permission can access it.

 You’ll notice that your admin area has three sections: the toolbar, admin sidebar, and dashboard.

 The Admin Toolbar

 The toolbar has handy shortcuts to frequently used WordPress features:

-- the comments screen and number of comments in moderation.
+- The comments screen and the number of comments in moderation.

-As you install WordPress plugins, some of these may add additional icons on the admin toolbar.
+As you install WordPress plugins, some of these may add additional icons in the admin toolbar.

 The WordPress dashboard gives you a quick overview of what’s happening on your website.
 You’ll see the number of posts and pages you’ve published, recent activity on your site, and more.